tdaverse/ripserr/cran-comments.md

 Please refer to arXiv e-prints via their arXiv DOI <doi:10.48550/arXiv.YYMM.NNNNN>.
 ```

-This is out of keeping with other instructions, but i'll be glad to switch standards if this is the one to follow.
+The current standard is based on other instructions from a previous check.
+We will change to this standard if requested.

 ## Submission comments for archived package